Eppie Lederer: Early life and relationship with sister Pauline

 Born in Sioux City, Iowa, Esther Pauline and her identical twin sister Pauline Esther ("Popo", who was 17 minutes younger) were daughters of Russian Jewish immigrants Rebecca Friedman (née Rushall) and Abraham B. Friedman.
 They grew up in Sioux City and attended its Morningside College for three and a half years (1936–39), where they wrote a gossip column for the college's newspaper.
 Eppie majored in journalism and psychology.

 During Lederer's career writing the Ann Landers column, her sister wrote a similar personal advice column, "Dear Abby", under the name Abigail Van Buren, which she initiated in San Francisco a few months after Eppie took over as Ann Landers in Chicago.
 As competing columnists they had a discordant relationship.
 They reconciled publicly in 1964, but acrimony between them persisted.
 In her July 8, 2017, "Dear Abby" column, Jeanne Phillips said her mother liked being a twin while her aunt wanted to be an individual, and this also caused conflict between them.

 Marriage and family life

-Eppie and Popo were married to their husbands in a double-wedding ceremony on July 2, 1939, two days before their 21st birthday.
+Eppie and Popo were married to their husbands in a double-wedding ceremony on July 2, 1939.
 There were 750 guests, and hundreds more who stood outside to watch.
 Eppie was married to Jules Lederer, who became a business executive; Popo married Morton Phillips of Minneapolis.

 Between 1945 and 1949, Lederer was chairwoman of the Minnesota-Wisconsin council of the Anti Defamation League.